lopalic/rc_onboarding/ruby_basics/variables_and_types/README.md

 # Variables and types

 Variables are a named piece of data.
-You can use a variable to store a value within your program/script, and refer to it later by the variable name.
+You can use a variable to store a value within your program/script, and refer to it later by using the variable name.

 Varibales in Ruby are defined using `=`, for example:

 `my_first_variable = "This is my first variable!"`

-Once you've assigned a value to a varibale, you can access it value by referring to it, for example, if you wanted to print the value of `my_first_variable` you could do something like this:
+Once you've assigned a value to a variable, you can access its value by referring to it, for example, if you wanted to print the value of `my_first_variable` you could do something like this:

 `puts my_first_variable`